 Note: Even the simplest crafts require some setup; so, we recommend offering these crafts on nights when you’re not as strapped for time.

 We personally believe that high-quality programming can have educational benefits when used responsibly.
 And there is research in support of these benefits.
 The key is to carefully choose the programs your kids watch, monitor what they are watching, and engage with them on the topics they’ve learned.
-We suggest various programs for your kids to watch, evaluating the educational content of these shows (so you don’t have to!).
-And….we all need downtime.
+Marcie has a background in educational media (an Ed.
+M., Harvard Graduate School of Education; BS., University of Pennsylvania).
+And she uses her background to evaluate the educational content of various programs (so you don’t have to!).
+We all need downtime.
 So, why not let your kids have it while you cook dinner?!

 A note about screen time: Keep in mind that we should limit how much our kids watch.
 The American Academy of Pediatrics recommends that children younger than 18 months avoid TV altogether, and that children ages 2-5 limit their screen use to 1 hour (or less) per day.
 In our opinion, meal-prep can the perfect time to utilize your kids’ screen time!